jvujnovic/AetherLife/legal/terms_of_service.md

 ## 4. Intellectual Property

-The App and its content are owned by [AtresCode Llc.] or are used under license.
+The App and its content are owned by [AtresCode d.o.o.] or are used under license.
 Magic: The Gathering content is used under [Wizards of the Coast's Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy) and is not endorsed by Wizards of the Coast.

 ## 5. Disclaimer of Warranties